Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

 U.S. National Security Adviser Jake Sullivan issued a statement saying, "The United States is profoundly concerned by the reports of today's destructive earthquake in Turkiye and Syria.
 We stand ready to provide any and all needed assistance.
 President Biden has directed USAID and other federal government partners to assess U.S. response options to help those most affected.
 We will continue to closely monitor the situation in coordination with the Government of Turkiye."

 Many other nations offered to help as well.
-Among them -- war-torn Ukraine, whose president, Volodomyr Zelenskyy, said Ukraine is "close to the friendly Turkish people" and ready to provide assistance, the Reuters news service reported.
+Among them: France, Germany, Greece and -- war-torn Ukraine, whose president, Volodomyr Zelenskyy, said Ukraine is "close to the friendly Turkish people" and ready to provide assistance, the Reuters news service reported.

 Turkish President Recep Tayyip Erdogan said on Twitter that "search and rescue teams were immediately dispatched" to the areas hit by the quake.

-Note: Update: The death toll continues to rise and the area has been hit by aftershocks.
-Read the latest here.